-To help the government fight the funding of terrorism and money-laundering activities, federal law requires that we or our affiliates verify your identity by obtaining your name, date of birth, address, and a government-issued identification number before opening your Account.
-In certain circumstances, we or our affiliates may obtain and verify this information with respect to any person authorized to effect transactions in a Program Account.
+To help the U.S. government fight the funding of terrorism and money-laundering activities, federal law requires that we or our affiliates verify your identity by obtaining your name, date of birth, residential address, and a government-issued identification number before opening your Account.
+In certain circumstances, we or our affiliates may obtain and verify this information with respect to any person(s) authorized to effect transactions in a Program Account.
 For certain entities, such as trusts, estates, corporations, partnerships, or other organizations, identifying documentation is also required.
 Your Program Account may be restricted or closed if we or our affiliates cannot verify this information for any reason.
 We will not be responsible for any losses or damages (including, but not limited to, lost opportunities) resulting from any failure to provide or verify this information, or from any restriction placed on, or closing of, your Program Account.
 Any information you provide to us may be shared with our affiliates and third parties for the purpose of validating your identity, and may be shared for other purposes in accordance with our Privacy Policy.
 Any information you give us may be subject to verification, and you authorize us and our affiliates to obtain a credit report and other credit-related information about you at any time, such as payment and employment information, and to permit any third-party financial service provider to do likewise.
 On written request, you will be provided the name and address of the credit reporting agency used.

-There is no minimum to open a Fidelity Managed FidFolios Program Account.
-We will begin to invest your assets once you satisfy the applicable investment minimum in your Program Account.
+In order to enroll in the Program, you must agree to invest the applicable minimum in at least one Program Account.
 We reserve the right to close any Program Account if the account balance falls below the applicable minimum.
 Program Account minimums are subject to change at our sole discretion.
 In order to open an Account, you must: (1) be a U.S. person (including a U.S. resident alien), (2) typically reside in the U.S., and (3) have a valid U.S. taxpayer identification number.
 The Program is not available to foreign investors, and if you or another individual associated with your Program Account resides outside the U.S. and you have an existing relationship with Fidelity, Fidelity may at any time in its sole discretion terminate that relationship, or modify your rights to access any or all Program Account features, products or services.
 By opening and maintaining a Program Account with Fidelity, you acknowledge that Fidelity does not solicit offers to buy or sell securities, or any other product or service, or offer investment advice, to any person in any jurisdiction where such offer, solicitation, purchase or sale would be unlawful under the laws of such jurisdiction.